ThePowerOfSwift/SpeechRecognitionApp/README.md

 ## About Project

->**A NuGet for Mobile application development using Xamarin.Forms, which will listen to speech and try to recognize and execute the Action that has been registered by the application consuming NuGet.**
+>**A NuGet for Xamarin.Forms Mobile Application, which recognizes speech and invokes actions which are registered by the App**